-So… EDC bags.
+So… EDC bags and backpacks.
 Which one is right for you?
 In order to answer this, we have to dig a little into your needs and lifestyle…

 What job do you have?
 Do you work from home?
 Do you travel a lot?
 Do you live in an urban, suburban or rural area?
 Are you a man or a woman?
 Do you have like-minded people around you that won’t raise their eyebrows if you start carrying too much gear with you?
 These are all good questions to ask yourself.